AIS-Bonn/MSPred/README.md

  ./download_kth.sh $DATA_PATH
  ./convert_kth.sh $DATA_PATH
 ```
-In case the download scripts are not working, please download the KTH-Actions dataset from [this shared directory](TODO)
+In case the download scripts are not working, please download the KTH-Actions dataset from [this shared directory](https://www.dropbox.com/sh/byp2c5s1q9d4uud/AACRJLBZTjc1c3kMS5IKDMa6a?dl=0)

- - **SynpickVP:** You can download this dataset from [this shared directory](TODO)
+ - **SynpickVP:** You can download this dataset from [this shared directory](https://www.dropbox.com/sh/byp2c5s1q9d4uud/AACRJLBZTjc1c3kMS5IKDMa6a?dl=0)

 ## Directory Structure

 The following tree diagram displays the detailed directory structure of the project.
-Directory names and paths can be modified in the [CONFIG File](TODO).
+Directory names and paths can be modified in the CONFIG File (`/src/CONFIG.py`).

 ```
 MSPred